 Getting the best gaming experience possible isn't just about your computer's specs or your console anymore.
-It is equally important to have a great monitor designed for gaming.
+It's equally important to have a great monitor designed for gaming.
 One of the most important aspects of a good gaming monitor is the refresh rate.
-One of the most popular refresh rates currently is 144 Hz; much higher, and many computers won't be able to take full advantage of it.
+Higher refresh rates result in clearer, smoother motion.
+One of the most popular refresh rates currently is 144Hz; much higher, and many computers won't be able to take full advantage of it.

-We've tested 60 monitors and below are our picks for the best 144 Hz monitors that are available for purchase in 2019.
-See our recommendations for the best gaming monitors, the best PC gaming monitors, and the best gaming monitors under $200.
+We've tested 68 monitors and below are our picks for the best 144Hz monitors that are available for purchase in 2019.
+See our recommendations for the best 1440p 144Hz monitors, the best gaming monitors, the best PC gaming monitors, and the best gaming monitors under $200.

-The best 144 Hz monitor we've tested so far is the ASUS ROG Swift PG279QZ.
-It is a 27-inch 1440p IPS monitor that performs very well in almost any usage and excels in gaming.
+The best G-SYNC 144Hz monitor we've tested so far is the ASUS ROG Swift PG279QZ.
+It's a 27-inch 1440p IPS monitor that performs very well in almost any usage and excels in gaming.
 It has great ergonomics and wide viewing angles that allow you to easily set it up for co-op gaming sessions.

-This monitor has a very fast response time and displays fast moving objects with very little blur trail.
-It feels very responsive, thanks to the low input lag, and the support of NVIDIA's G-SYNC VRR, albeit only over DisplayPort, ensures a tear-free gaming experience.
-If you find that 144 Hz refresh rate is not enough for your competitive gaming, it can be easily overclocked to 165 Hz for even better motion handling.
+This monitor has a very fast response time and displays fast-moving objects with very little blur trail.
+It feels very responsive, thanks to the low input lag.
+The support of NVIDIA's G-SYNC VRR, albeit only over DisplayPort, ensures a tear-free gaming experience.
+If you find that 144Hz refresh rate is not enough for your competitive gaming, it can be easily overclocked to 165Hz for even better motion handling.

-The ViewSonic XG2402 is the best budget 144 Hz monitor that we've tested so far.
-It is a decent 24-inch 1080p with great gaming performance.
-Although the XG2402 has a somewhat simpler design than most gaming monitors, it has a good stand that can be easily adjusted to an ideal viewing position.
+The ViewSonic XG2402 is the best budget 144Hz monitor that we've tested so far.
+It's a decent 24-inch 1080p with great gaming performance.
+Although it has a somewhat simpler design than most gaming monitors, it has a good stand that can be easily adjusted to an ideal viewing position.

 Despite the budget price, this monitor has excellent motion handling.
 It has one of the fastest response times we've measured on a monitor, resulting in a crystal clear image with next to no motion blur.
 It also supports FreeSync, with an extremely wide VRR range, great for Xbox One gamers or if you have a PC with an AMD graphics card.
 It has excellent low input lag, ensuring a responsive gaming experience.

-Our recommendations are based on what we think are the best 144 Hz monitors currently available.
+Our recommendations are based on what we think are the best 144Hz monitors currently available.
 They are adapted to be valid for most people, in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.

-If you would prefer to make your own decision, here is the list of all of our 144 Hz monitor reviews.
+If you would prefer to make your own decision, here is the list of all of our 144Hz monitor reviews.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.